Thompson, Sabres snap four-game skid with 7-3 win over Ducks

 Shattenkirk scored his first of the year at 6:37.
 At 34 years, 17 days, he became the oldest Anaheim defenseman with a goal since Francois Beauchemin on March 21, 2018, (37 years, 290 days).

 Fowler tied it 71 seconds later and then put the Ducks on top 3-2 at 13:08 when he put a loose rebound into the back of the net.
-However, the Sabres tied it 35 seconds later on a one-timer by Krebs.
+However, the Sabres tied it 35 seconds later.

 It is the first time in 10 years the Ducks have had multiple defensemen age 31 or older with goals.